arielbatislaon/toyrobot/README.md

   Running the Test :
        Running test requires RSPEC module.
-       To install RSPEC modules in the comand line run:
+       To install RSPEC modules in the command line run:

           gem install rspec
        for more info visit : https://www.relishapp.com/rspec/docs/gettingstarted

        then run <The Folder where you unpack the sour code>/.../spec>ruby toyrobot_spec.rb

- The motivation in writing this coding challenges is based on below requirment
+ The motivation in writing this coding challenge is based on below requirement

  Toy Robot Simulator
 ===================